kamranmuazzam/uloom/documents/surgery/general principles/sections/swelling.typ

   - Midline (external angular near outer angle of orbit), submental, suprasternal, postauricular, midline of scalp.
   - Ovarian and intracranial variants also occur.
 - *Clinical features*:
-  - Painless, slow‑growing, soft or firm, doughy swelling.
+  - Painless, slow-growing, soft or firm, doughy swelling.
   - Not attached to skin or deep structures.
   - Usually no punctum.
   - No transillumination or cough impulse.
-- *Complications*: Infection, rupture with foreign‑body granulomatous reaction.
+- *Complications*: Infection, rupture with foreign-body granulomatous reaction.
 - *Differential diagnosis*: Sebaceous cyst, lipoma, epidermoid cyst, lymph node.
 - *Investigations*: Ultrasound or MRI if deep or midline (rule out intracranial extension in nasal/occipital dermoids).
 - *Treatment*: